 The Nomura Group engages in its business globally through domestic and international offices.
 Governmental fiscal, monetary and other policy changes in Japan, or in any other country or region where the Nomura Group conducts business may affect its business, financial condition and results of operations.
 In addition, any changes to the monetary policy of the Bank of Japan or central banks in major economies worldwide, which could potentially lead to volatility of interest rate or yields may negatively affect the Nomura Group's ability to provide asset management products to its clients as well as the Nomura Group's trading and investment activities.
-For example, in the fiscal year ended 31 March 2023, the U.S. Federal Open Market Committee increased the federal funds rate multiple times as part of its strategy to combat inflation, leading to significant increases in U.S. Dollar interest rates as well as turmoil in the banking sector in the United States and in other countries, causing significant market volatility widely affecting the Nomura Group's business and the financial services industry.
+For example, on 19 March 2024, the Bank of Japan ended its negative interest rate policy.
+While so far such change has not materially affected the Nomura Group's business, the future of the Bank of Japan's policies and the potential effect of such changes on its business remain uncertain.